-We currently operate a fleet of 27 vessels.
-Of those, seven vessels are employed in the spot market, exposing us to fluctuations in spot market charter rates.
+We currently own and operate a fleet of 30 vessels.
+Of those, 12 vessels are employed in the spot market, exposing us to fluctuations in spot market charter rates.

-We may employ additional vessels that we may charter-in or acquire in the future in the spot market, including the 11 newbuildings to be acquired for delivery by March 2017.
+We may employ additional vessels that we may charter-in or acquire in the future in the spot market, including the eight newbuildings we expect will be delivered to us by July 2017.
 Although spot chartering is common in our industry, the spot market may fluctuate significantly.
 The successful operation of our vessels in the competitive spot market depends upon, among other things, obtaining profitable spot charters and minimizing, to the extent possible, time spent waiting for charters and time spent traveling in ballast and to pick up cargo.
 If future spot charter rates decline, we may be unable to operate our vessels trading in the spot market profitably or meet our obligations, including payments on indebtedness.
 Furthermore, as charter rates for spot charters are fixed for a single voyage which may last up to several weeks, during periods in which spot charter rates are rising, we will generally experience delays in realizing the benefits from such increases.